mariorod98/ObsidianVault/🌱 Seedbox/Entrevista rockstar.md

 ### What is your favorite Rockstar Games title and why?

+My favorite title from Rockstar Games is Red Dead Redemption 2.
+I love that game because it is a huge living world where you can spend hundreds of hours interacting with its systems without even touching the main story line.

 ### Are you comfortable working in a fast-paced environment?

 ### Why do you want to work at Rockstar Games?